cs3110/textbook/src/chapters/interp/substitution.md

 Note that we never had this problem in SimPL, in part because SimPL was typed.
 The function `fun y -> z` if applied to any argument would just return `z`, which is an unbound variable.
 But the lambda calculus is untyped, so we can't rely on typing to rule out this possibility here.
-Moreover, with rules such as call by name, we might well end up needing to evaluate such expressions.

 So the question becomes, how do we define substitution so that it gets the right answer, without capturing variables?
 The answer is called *capture-avoiding